naitikrahane/FastDice-Farminiapp/README.md

 ![Network](https://img.shields.io/badge/network-Base_Mainnet-blue)
 ![Platform](https://img.shields.io/badge/platform-Farcaster%20%7C%20Web-purple)

-A lightweight, decentralized dice gambling game built specifically for the **Farcaster** ecosystem on the **Base L2** network.
+A lightweight, decentralized dice game built specifically for the **Farcaster** ecosystem on the **Base L2** network.
 Users pick a number (1-6), roll the dice on-chain, and receive instant USDC payouts if they win.

 ## ✨ Features